 A forceful and consistent worry about spiders will be the most obvious symptom related to the fear of spiders.
 People with the condition will also go to great lengths to avoid thinking about, seeing, or touching a spider.
 Someone with arachnophobia will often display the signs and symptoms of a specific phobia.

-According to the APA, the signs of a specific phobia are:1
+The signs of a specific phobia can include:1

 - High fear and anxiety, which may be expressed as crying, freezing, or irritability